ChristianLobaugh/resume/readme.md

 The basic workflow when there are page/css changes is to run tailwind

 # NOTE - PurgeCss is not working correctly at this point.
 It's being too aggressive.
 I need to trouble shoot this
+## I've pared down the breakpoints and colors used by tailwind to control the css file size for now

 ## Tailwind